cambirrell/probcal_activelearning/README.md

 ```

 Invoking the `CalibrationEvaluator`'s `__call__` method (as above) kicks off an extensive evaluation wherein calibration metrics are computed for the specified model.
 This passes back a `CalibrationResults` object, which will contain the computed metrics and other helpful variables for further analysis.

+## Active Learning
+Instructions for active learning are still in development.
+Please check back later.